Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 Lodge 1, Falcon Cliff Lodge, Mountain Lodge Architects:

-House Design 3: Arts and Crafts Architecture: mountain lodge architects Soellner created this home in Ravenel Ridge, Highlands North Carolina.
+Mountain lodge architects Soellner created this home in Ravenel Ridge, Highlands North Carolina.
 This estate-sized residence has Arts and Crafts style detailing and large interior spaces.
 This mountain lodge is different in that its Outdoor Living area was positioned to the side rear instead of the center rear.
-Nice bunkroom over the semi-detached garage, home office, exercise room loft, elegant master suite and screened Sleeping Porch.
+Also there is a nice bunkroom over the semi-detached garage, home office, exercise room loft, elegant master suite and screened Sleeping Porch.

 Please click here: mountain homes architect for more information on this leading residential architecture company.